junaruga/framework-laptop-config/README.md

   * Using `home/.xkb/` optionally.
 Sway has a feature to load `~/.xkb`.
 * i3 (window manager)
   * Using i3status.
+  * Using `etc/X11/xorg.conf.d/*.conf` for the input device settings.
   * Using Compton.
   * Using `.Xmodmap`.
 Only i3 loads the `.Xmodmap`.
 Sway doesn't load it.
   * Using `usr/share/X11/xkb/` optionally.
 But make sure that it's risky to edit files under the /usr.